micedwards/k8s-visualizer/README.md

 ## Kubernetes/Container Engine Visualizer

+MJE NOTE: This is a fork of k8s-visualizer by Felix Ortmann (0ortmann).
+Please to refer to the original repository for the official upstreams.
+All credits to the respective authors.
+I've just been mainly tweaking spacing values to move flowcharts to the left and closer together.
+Also changed labels in script.js to select OpenFaaS functions by default (although you still need to add a label '''faas_function=<func-name>''' to the OpenFaaS function services)

 NOTE: This is a fork of gcp-live-k8s-visualizer by saturnism // brendandburns.
 Please to refer to the original repository for the official upstreams.
 All credits to the respective authors.

 This is a simple visualizer for use with the Kubernetes API.